elastisys/compliantkubernetes/docs/user-guide/alerts.md

 !!!note

-    If you get an access denied error, check with your Compliant Kubernetes administrator.
+    If you get an access denied error, check with your Welkin administrator.

 ### Silencing alerts

-Compliant Kubernetes comes with a lot of predefined alerts.
+Welkin comes with a lot of predefined alerts.
 As a user you might not find all of them relevant and would want to silence/ignore some of them.
 You can do this by adding new routes in the secret and set `receiver: 'null'`.
 Here is an example that would drop all alerts from the kube-system namespace (alerts with the label `namespace=kube-system`):

 ```yaml
 routes: